nexus-stc/stc/cybrex/README.md

 - IPFS is utilized to access the Standard Template Construct (STC).
 - STC provides the raw documents for Cybrex.
 - Embedding Model constructs embeddings for these documents and Cybrex stores these embeddings in the vector database.
-- These embeddings are then used to retrieve relevant documents and then they are sent to LLM for Q&A and summarization.
+- These embeddings are then used to retrieve relevant documents, and then they are sent to LLM for Q&A and summarization.

 ## Install